Freight Shipping from Dallas to Oklahoma City

 How much does it cost to ship freight from Dallas to Oklahoma City?

-Full truckload (FTL) rates from Dallas, TX to Oklahoma City, OK currently range from $533-$657 for a standard dry van load over the 248-mile route.
+Full truckload (FTL) rates from Dallas, TX to Oklahoma City, OK currently range $533-$657 (roughly $2.18-$2.67 per mile over 248 miles).
 LTL shipments typically cost $336-$611 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Dallas to Oklahoma City?

-Standard FTL transit from Dallas to Oklahoma City is approximately 5 hrs by truck over 248 miles.
+Standard FTL transit from Dallas to Oklahoma City is approximately 5 hrs by truck over 248 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for Dallas to Oklahoma City freight?